ytorg/Yotter/README.md

 I always recommend self-hosting, as you will be the only person with access to the data.

 ## Privacy
 Parasitter cares about your privacy, and for this it will never make any connection to Twitter or Youtube.
-We make use pf rss feeds to fetch all the tweets from your followed accounts.
-If you want to use a specific Nitter or Invidious instance you can replace it on the file `app/routes.py`.
+We make use of rss feeds to fetch all the tweets and videos from your followed accounts.
+If you want to use a specific Nitter or Invidious instance you can replace it at the top of the file `app/routes.py`.

 It is always recommended to set up a self-hosted instance.
 It is quite easy and conveninent and will give you full control over your data.
 The only data that is stored on the Database is:
 * Hash of the password
 * Username
-* Email (we won't send you any mails so you can make up the mail) - This is for future versions.
+* Email (Will be deprecated soon!)
 * List of followed users
 * List of saved posts